his-eg/ecl1/h1updatesite/README.md

 * Release Notes starting with version 0.1.0.2014-08-11
 * Missing version numbers between 0.4.7 and 0.4.20 inclusive indicate intermediate testing releases

+##Version 1.9.4.2025-10-17##
+* The extension importer does no longer download the api-extensions from webapps

 ##Version 1.9.3.2025-10-16##
 * Refactored all plugins to enable the creation of a standalone version of ecl1 and a vscode version of ecl1.
 Eclipse user should not be affected be the refactoring.
 * Bugfix: Ecl1 Extension Importer can import extensions from branches from build.his.de that use pipeline jobs